Drive Song Makhna: Sushant Singh Rajput-Jacqueline Fernandez Drop Major Vacation Goals!

 Speaking about 'Drive', Sushant earlier told IANS, "When you are going to watch the film, you would not know what is going to happen next."

 'Drive' also stars Boman Irani, Pankaj Tripathi, Vikramjeet Virk and Sapna Pabbi.
 The action-thriller was earlier supposed to hit the theatrical screens.
-However on September 20, producer Karan Johar announced that the film will be premiering on Netflix instead.
+However, on September 20, producer Karan Johar announced that the film will be premiering on Netflix instead.
 The Sushant-Jacqueline starrer will release on the digital platform on November 1.

 Sushant Singh Rajput Plans To Send 100 Kids To NASA For Astronaut Training!